 We offer a place to think things through

 Thinking Families is a collaboration between two Psychotherapists, Amanda Fletcher and Ian Hickey who have many years experience working with children, young people and their families.
 Both of us have worked in special education in Sussex, supporting pupils, young people and their families to achieve the best possible outcomes.
 Thinking Families offer consultation and assessment to families with concerns for the wellbeing of their family members with ongoing work and support.

 Amanda completed her training as a Child, Adolescent and Family Psychotherapist at the Tavistock and Portman NHS Foundation Trust in 2016 and specialises in working with families whose children are on the autism spectrum.
 Amanda has worked in special education for many years as well as in private practice.
 Her interests are in how attachment theory and psychodynamic approaches can help children and their families understand the meaning beneath their behaviour.

 Ian qualified as a teacher in 1994 and Educational Psychotherapist in 2005.
-He has been a deputy head in two special schools developing training and support for pupils, families and staff, including holistic behaviour understanding and support, attachment theory in the classroom, good autism practice in mainstream and special school classrooms, psychodynamic work discussion and consultations to individual families.
-Since 2016 Ian has been an independent practitioner working with schools, families and therapists across Sussex promoting integrated working between education, physical and mental health.
+He has been a deputy head in two special schools developing training and support for pupils, families and staff, including holistic behaviour understanding and support, attachment theory in the classroom, good autism practice in mainstream and special school classrooms, psychodynamic work discussion in schools and consultations to individual families.
+Since 2016 Ian has been an independent practitioner working with schools, families and therapists across Sussex promoting integrated working between education, care, physical and mental health.